MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 Both GKE and GKE On-Prem integrates with GCP Marketplace so that all of the clusters on the network have access to the same repository of containerized applications.
 This allows you to use the same configurations on both sides of the network, reducing the time spent developing applications.
 Wite once, replicate anywhere.

-#### 5.3.4 Marketplace applications are available to all clustersAnthos Service Mesh - Cloud Interconnect - Istio Open Source
+#### 5.3.4 Marketplace applications are available to all clusters Anthos Service Mesh - Cloud Interconnect - Istio Open Source

 Service Meshes make apps more secure & observable.
 Enterprise applications might use 100s of microservices to handle computing workloads.
 Keeping track of all of these services and monitoring their health can quickly become a challenge.
 Anthos Service Mesh and Istio Open Source Service Meshes take all of these work of managing and securing your microservices.
 These service mesh layers can communicate across hybrid-network using Cloud Interconnect to sync and pass their data.